Founder & Chief Lifesaving Officer

 Clinic Manager, Veterinary Technician

-Kerrie is the Clinic Manager at CARE.
-In 2008, she received her BA in Mass Communication from SIUE, then continued schooling at Hickey College to earn her Veterinary Technician Degree.
-Kerrie began working at CARE STL since May 2019 after working at Stray Rescue of St. Louis for six years.
-In the free time that she finds, she spends time with her husband, daughter, and two fur babies: Banjo and Gemma, who are both rescued Pitbull mixes.
-According to Kerrie, they are both great siblings to their little sister and are spoiled rotten!
-She also says, "I always knew I would work in animal rescue.
-It is often heartbreaking, but always rewarding to have a hand in finding once unwanted and forgotten dogs their forever homes.
+Kerrie first received her BA in Mass Communication from SIUE, then continued schooling at Hickey College to earn her Veterinary Technician degree.
+She began working at CARE in May 2019.
+She enjoys the free time that she finds with her husband, daughter, and two fur babies: Banjo and Gemma, who, according to Kerrie, are both great siblings to their little sister!
+She always knew she would work in animal rescue, and says, “It’s heartbreaking, but always rewarding to have a hand in finding once unwanted and forgotten dogs their forever homes.
 My patients are pretty much always grateful for the care I provide.
 I've learned that animals are far more forgiving than human beings."

-Senna started working at Stray Rescue of St. Louis in 2015 as a caregiver.
-There, she was able to take care of and help the neglected and abused animals come out of their shells to learn how to trust people again.
-She's spent all her life with pets, between growing up with them and also working in the rescue world.
+Senna started working in animal rescue in 2015 as a caregiver.
+She learned to take care of neglected and abused animals, helping come out of their shells and learn how to trust people again.
+She's spent all her life with pets, between growing up with them and working in the rescue world.
 Her whole family is passionate about animal welfare!
 She says, "With my experience in the rescue world, I realized that all these animals need is love and a second chance at life."